czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Since I had a headache I only watched some videos today, but it was enough to push my brain to think hardly.
 I think its good and thats what my brain needs, some material to think of.
 NOw I close my day with "Antonius and Cleopatra" on National Theatre Live Youtube channel.

 **Link to work:** N/A

+### Day 26: May 10, 2020

+**Today's Progress**: I had the chance to try out recursion and its quite useful I must say!
+LAso continued with the short videos on CS50 and tomorrow I start to solve the problemset(s) for Week3.

+**Thoughts:** : Today I had to reinstall Windows, as I faced the issue that I need some gaming to chill from programming and work.
+Now, I need to control my behaviour accordingly!

+**Link to work:** N/A